Return to top

 white chocolate matcha brownies cut on parchment

-• Let the brownies cool in the pan before you cut them!
-No need for a cooling rack this time.
-It’s difficult to slice warm brownies neatly.
-If you chill the brownies in the fridge overnight and use a sharp knife and they will be very easy to cut!
+• Cool Before Cutting: I always let the brownies cool in the pan before slicing.
+There’s no need for a cooling rack this time because it’s tough to cut warm brownies neatly.
+If I chill them in the fridge overnight and use a sharp knife, they become super easy to slice!

-• Make sure to use the best matcha powder you can find – ceremonial grade tends to have a better taste in sweet treats than culinary grade.
+• Use High-Quality Matcha: I make sure to use the best matcha powder I can find.
+Ceremonial grade tends to have a smoother, better taste in sweet treats compared to culinary grade.

-• This may seem obvious but don’t overbake the brownies!
-Check the brownies a couple minutes before they’re done and pull them out as soon as a toothpick inserted in the center comes out clean.
-If you overbake a brownie, it will be dry and cakey, and these treats will continue to cook slightly in the pan after they’ve come out of the oven.
+• Avoid Over-Baking: I know this might seem obvious, but I’m always careful not to overbake the brownies.
+I check them a couple of minutes before the suggested baking time and pull them out as soon as a toothpick inserted in the center comes out clean.
+If they bake too long, they’ll turn dry and cakey.
+Plus, they’ll continue to cook a bit in the pan after coming out of the oven.

-• If you like chunks of white chocolate, add 1/2 cup of white chocolate chunks to the batter before baking.
+• Add White Chocolate Chunks: If I want some extra texture, I’ll add half a cup of white chocolate chunks to the batter before baking.

 If you like to change things up a bit, try one of these delicious variations.

-• Matcha Cheesecake Brownies: Beat 8 ounces of softened cream cheese with 1/3 cup of sugar, one egg, and a teaspoon of vanilla.
-Scoop half of the matcha brownie batter into the tray, then evenly swirl the cheesecake mixture into it.
-Top with remaining batter and bake as directed.
+Cheesecake Brownies: When I want something extra indulgent, I beat 8 ounces of softened cream cheese with 1/3 cup of sugar, one egg, and a teaspoon of vanilla.
+I scoop half of the matcha brownie batter into the tray, swirl in the cheesecake mixture, top with the remaining batter, and bake.
+The result is a deliciously creamy matcha cheesecake brownie.

-• Vegan Matcha Brownies: To make these brownies vegan friendly, use vegan butter, vegan white chocolate, and substitute the eggs with ¾ cup apple sauce.
+Vegan Matcha Brownies: When I need to make these brownies vegan, I use vegan butter and vegan white chocolate, and I substitute the eggs with ¾ cup of applesauce.
+It’s an easy way to keep the brownies rich and flavorful while making them vegan-friendly.

-• Gluten Free Matcha Brownies: Swap the flour with a gluten-free all-purpose flour blend.
-I like Bob’s Red Mill 1:1 All-Purpose Flour for its gluten-like taste and texture.
+Gluten Free Matcha Brownies: For gluten-free matcha brownies, I simply swap the flour with a gluten-free all-purpose flour blend.
+My go-to is Bob’s Red Mill 1:1 All-Purpose Flour because it has a gluten-like taste and texture that works perfectly in brownies.

-• To Reheat: Reheat in the microwave in 10-second increments or let thaw in the fridge overnight and then reheat in the oven at 250-300 degrees F for 5-10 minutes until warmed through.
+Reheating: To enjoy a warm brownie, I reheat these in the microwave in 10-second increments, or I let them thaw in the fridge overnight and then reheat in the oven at 250-300 degrees Fahrenheit for 5-10 minutes until warmed through.

 ❓ Recipe FAQs

-I recommend baking with ceremonial grade matcha for its beautiful green color and superior taste, however any kind of good quality matcha powder will taste great!
+I recommend baking with organic ceremonial-grade matcha for its beautiful green color and superior taste.
+However, any kind of good quality matcha powder will taste great!
 Even though ceremonial grade is made for tea, it has a more delicate and less bitter flavor than culinary grade matcha, so I find the extra cost of ceremonial grade matcha worth the price.
+It is also great to check the brand’s testing policies and ensure the matcha is third party tested for heavy metals.

-If you can’t find matcha powder, the best matcha powder substitute I’ve found is green tea powder.
+The best matcha powder substitute I’ve found is green tea powder.
 It will provide a similar earthy flavor, but won’t have the same vibrant green color.
-Alternatively, you can use dehydrated spinach powder, which won’t provide much flavor but will have that bright green color that matcha has!
+Alternatively, dehydrated spinach powder is an option, which won’t provide much flavor but will have that bright green color that matcha has!

 Over-baking: Brownies should be baked until they are just set in the center.
 If they are baked for too long, they can become dry and crumbly.